Published in

 Julie Manet

-Artist Abstract: Who was Julie Manet?
+Artist Abstract: Who Was Julie Manet?

 Julie Manet, born in Paris on 14 November 1878, was a famous Impressionist artist.
 Being a part of a wealthy and cultured milieu, she had a very conventional childhood and was loved and cherished by adoring and artistic parents and relatives.
 Whatever we know today about the artist is all because of her rough scribbled diary, where she recorded memoirs of her life.
 There is mention of countless summers spent exploring fascinating places and Parisian winters crammed with attending exhibitions and concerts.